qguang/guang.qiu.postgres/000_dockerfile/README.md

 ## Use Docker build to setup a database structure

-We use 100_setup_crm_database.sql to set up an lab environment.
-The file is copied to docker-entrypoint-initdb.d by docker build process and executed upon first time database startup.
+In addition to set up docker image, we use 100_setup_crm_database.sql to set up an lab environment.
+The file is copied to docker-entrypoint-initdb.d by docker build process.
+It will be executed as part database initialization process.
 Please note that it is not necessary to rely on docker build process to run such script.
 It is used in this way just to show how the docker build process works.

 The SQL script creates the following database objects:
 1. crm_database